Have a question?

 When do I sign up for a Winterim class?

-- Beginning on August 1, 2017, more details about travel courses will be available and registration will begin.
+- More details about travel courses will be available and applications will be open by August 1, 2018.
 A listing of 2018 travel courses can be found here.

 Is housing available during Winterim?

-Students have the opportunity to stay in residence halls for $49.00 per week.
-The deadline to submit a break exception for Winterim housing is November 1, 2017.
+Students have the opportunity to stay in residence halls for $56.00 per week.
+The deadline to submit a break exception for Winterim will be posted in the fall.

 What classes are going to be offered during Winterim?